The Blacksmith’s Daughter – Chapter 22 – 1955

 “one or two you will you please do that.”

 On one occasion the boys took my spare uniform and hung it on the wall and put a tennis racquet in it and on its cover they painted a face.
 Poor Pederick just chose to ignore it, and then a boy we used to call the “Astronomy Brain” put the leg of my desk through the rung of my chair and as Bob West and I tried to remove it he kept on lifting the chair.
-In the middle of all this, my fountain pen fell to the floor and broke and the class began to argue over whether “Astronomy Brain” should be made to buy me a new pen and all the while poor Pederick was trying to carry on teaching us Geography.
+In the middle of all this, my fountain pen fell to the floor and broke and the class began to argue over whether “Astronomy Brain” should be made to buy me a new pen, and all the while poor Pederick was trying to carry on teaching us Geography.
 Poor man, we certainly gave him a dog’s life and yet when so many of us failed our Geography exam he was more than willing to coach us in his own time.
 Yes, I do feel more than a little ashamed of myself.

 One evening we had a family reunion at our home.
 All Dad’s Rellies were there and I have a photo taken on that occasion.
 It was a farewell party for my paternal grandparents who were going to Naracoorte to live.
 Dad’s parents of course were the O’Connor Catholic side of our family and in true Irish fashion, they were always feuding.
 I remember watching everything that happened during this “farewell evening” with great relish.
 The Rellies quickly divided up into two opposing groups.
 One group sat on one side of the room and the other group on the other side of the room.
 There were lots of pointed remarks and little snide asides which kept me interested and amused for most of the evening.
-That was the last time I remember all of Dad’s Rellies getting together in the one place.
+That was the last time I remember all of Dad’s Rellies getting together in one place.

 On the first Sunday in April, Ian, one of the Wurfel boys from Pinnaroo turned up at our place and not long after, Nancy King also arrived.
 Nancy had got to know Keith Wurfel fairly well at the Royal Show and when she met Ian she greeted him as Keith and was then very embarrassed when she realised it was Ian and not Keith.
 Nancy was always easily embarrassed and used to blush deep red so my brother’s and I delighted in finding ways to make her blush.
 Nancy was a very good-natured girl and never used to get angry with us for the way we used to tease her.
 Dad really liked Nancy and expected that she would always have “all the boys beating a path to her door,” as he used to say.